Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Methodology

 \subsection{Koopman autoencoder surrogate}

 Koopman operator theory is concerned with establishing a Koopman invariant subspace of infinite dimensions, where nonlinear dynamics are represented by a linear infinite-dimensional operator.
-This idea has inspired the use of neural networks for learning subspaces that are finite-dimensional approximations to the Koopman invariant subspace, where the dynamic can be assumed linear.
+This idea has inspired the use of neural networks for discovering finite-dimensional Koopman-invariant subspaces, where the dynamic is linear \citep{takeishi_learning_2017,lusch_deep_2018,azencot_forecasting_2020}.
 Having a globally linear latent operator as opposed to locally linearizing nonlinear dynamics allows for exact analyses in applications such as control problems \citep{proctor_generalizing_2018,kaiser_data_driven_2021}.
-In the current application, the advantage of a linear operator is that analysis of asymptotic stability is straight-forward and exact through computation of eigenvalues.
-Since the operator acts in a reduced space, the computation of eigenvalues is of negligible cost.
-Section \ref{sec:Koopman_unforced} introduces the finite-dimensional approximation of the Koopman Operator, Section \ref{sec:Koopman_forced} introduces the approximation for forced systems, and Section \ref{sec:Koopman_practice} links this to the general surrogate formulation \eqref{eq:general_surrogate}.
+In the current application, the advantage of a linear operator is the straight-forward analysis of asymptotic stability through computation of eigenvalues.
+Section \ref{sec:Koopman_unforced} introduces the finite-dimensional approximation of the Koopman operator, Section \ref{sec:Koopman_forced} introduces the approximation for forced systems, and Section \ref{sec:Koopman_practice} links this to the general surrogate formulation \eqref{eq:general_surrogate}.